AlienKevin/wordshk_app/README.md

       gzip app_tmp/dict.db
       ```
       Copy the two files back to this project.
 Copy the `dict.db.gz` back to `assets/`.
+4. Generate TTS recordings for new sentences
+   a.
+Regenerate `dict.json` by going to `examples/export_json_dict` and run `cargo run --release`
+   b.
+Copy the generated `app_tmp/dict.json` to project root
+   c.
+Generate TTS by going to `tts/`, activate conda environment `conda activate wordshk`, and run `python tts.py`
+   d.
+Upload newly generated audios to Alicloud OSS bucket by running `python upload_to_bucket.py`
-4. Build iOS and Android binaries:
+5. Build iOS and Android binaries:
    ```
    flutter clean
    flutter pub get